 Exercise is a key way to prevent or help relieve sciatica.
 Consider these types:

-- Aerobic exercise: walking, jogging, swimming, and cycling candancing, and other activities that increase your heart rate without causing more pain if you already have sciatica.
+- Aerobic exercise: walking, jogging, swimming, cycling, dancing, and other activities that increase your heart rate without causing more pain if you already have sciatica.

 - Strength training: exercises using free weights or weight machines, or isometric exercises, which involve contracting muscles without obvious movement.

 - Flexibility training: yoga, tai chi, Pilates, and similar activities that increase both flexibility and strength.

 Really, any exercise that you can enjoy and do regularly is going to help.
 So try something new, go back to an old favorite, or both.

 It might not seem obvious that a stronger core could improve your spinal health.
 But your core is not just your abdominal muscles, even though they are key contributors to the stability of your spine.
 Muscles in the back, sides, pelvis,and buttocks also are part of your core.
 Strengthening all of these muscles helps to support your spine.